menu icon

 Why You'll Love This Recipe

-• Make rice in only one pot.
+• Make fluffy and fragrant basmati rice in only one pot.

 • Simple and easy way to cook basmati rice.